djipco/webmidi/README.md

 single callback function per channel.
 The goal behind **WebMidi.js** is to make all these things much easier.

-> ## ⚠️ I need your ideas for v3.0
+> ## ⚠️ About the upcoming version 3.0
 >
 > I am currently working on version 3 and I would love to hear your ideas on how to improve the
 > library.
 If you have a few minutes to spare, please fill in this survey:
 >
 > > https://forms.gle/bcahgNCGgwhcoJDD7
+>
+> If you would like to try out v3.0.0-alpha, you can switch to the
+> [develop branch](https://github.com/djipco/webmidi/tree/develop) for instructions on how to do
+> so.
 >
 > Thank you so much for your help!